OmniCoder69/Virtual_Server/proxmox/proxmox_setup.md

 # Intro to Proxmox

-[Proxmox](https://www.proxmox.com/en/downloads) is an open source server soloution that provides dowloads for iso files such as the Proxmox VE, Proxmox Backup Server, Proxmox Mail Gateway, and Proxmox Datacenter Manager.
-For my setup I downloaded the Proxmox VE iso file.
+[Proxmox](https://www.proxmox.com/en/downloads) is an open-source virtualization platform that provides several server solutions including:

+- Proxmox VE
+- Proxmox Backup Server
+- Proxmox Mail Gateway
+- Proxmox Datacenter Manager

+For this homelab, I installed **Proxmox VE**.

 In order to install Proxmox VE on a dedicated HDD or SSD you must first upload it a bootable USB drive with a software such as [Rufus](https://rufus.ie/en/).
 The better alternative in my opinion is using [Ventoy](https://www.ventoy.net/en/index.html).
 Ventoy is an opensource software that allows you to have multiple bootable install files all in one USB drive.